Frost*: Dissolution, rebirth, Experiments In Mass Appeal (2006–2009)

-However, in early 2007, Godfrey revived the band name and wrote in his blog about writing material for a second Frost* album.
+However, in early 2007, Godfrey revived the band name and wrote in his blog about writing material for a second album.
 Following the band's reformation, Godfrey recruited Declan Burke of Darwin's Radio to contribute vocals and guitars on the follow-up album, Experiments in Mass Appeal which was released worldwide on 17 November 2008.
 Throughout 2008 Godfrey posted several videos on YouTube called "Frost* Reports," under the user name Planetfrost.
 In between the recording in early 2008, Frost* supported Spock's Beard for a small tour.

-In November 2008, Andy Edwards announced that due to his new job as a college lecturer he would no longer play live with the band, although he might be involved in future recording work.
+In November 2008 Andy Edwards announced that, due to his new job as a college lecturer, he would no longer play live with the band, although he might be involved in future recording work.
 In January 2009, Nick D'Virgilio of Spock's Beard was announced as guest drummer for Frost*'s performance in May at RoSfest 2009.

-In May 2009, John Jowitt announced his departure from the band.
-With gigs scheduled in support of Dream Theater, Jem announced bass duties would be handled by Level 42 guitarist Nathan King, with Andy Edwards briefly rejoining the band for these dates.
+In May 2009 John Jowitt announced his departure from the band.
+With gigs scheduled in support of Dream Theater, Jem announced bass would be played Level 42 guitarist Nathan King, with Andy Edwards briefly rejoining the band for these dates.

 On 29 May 2009, Jem announced via AudioBoo that a live Frost* album, recorded at RoSfest 2009, would be titled The Philadelphia Experiment.
 Excerpts from that performance were released as a limited edition EP, titled FrostFest Live CD, including a new song called "The Forget You Song", recorded at Godfrey's home studio The Cube in East Sussex.

 Subsequent to RoSfest, Dec Burke left the band.
 Jem Godfrey, John Mitchell and Nathan King performed some low key gigs as a drummerless trio before recruiting new drummer Craig Blundell.